furtnerthomas/pytorch/CONTRIBUTING.md

       git submodule update --init --recursive # very important to sync the submodules python setup.py develop                 # then try running the command again
       ```

   4. The main step within `python setup.py develop` is running `make` from the `build` directory.
 If you want to
     experiment with some environment variables, you can pass them into the command:

       ```bash
       ENV_KEY1=ENV_VAL1[, ENV_KEY2=ENV_VAL2]* python setup.py develop
       ```

-* If you run into issue running `git submodule update --init --recursive`.
+- If you run into issue running `git submodule update --init --recursive`.
 Please try the following:
   - If you encounter an error such as

-    ```
+    ```output
     error: Submodule 'third_party/pybind11' could not be updated
     ```

     check whether your Git local or global config file contains any `submodule.*` settings.
 If yes, remove them and try again.
     (please reference [this doc](https://git-scm.com/docs/git-config#Documentation/git-config.txt-submoduleltnamegturl) for more info).

   - If you encounter an error such as

-    ```
+    ```output
     fatal: unable to access 'https://github.com/pybind11/pybind11.git': could not load PEM client certificate ...
     ```

     this is likely that you are using HTTP proxying and the certificate expired.
 To check if the certificate is valid, run
     `git config --global --list` and search for config like `http.proxysslcert=<cert_file>`.
 Then check certificate valid date by running

     ```bash
     openssl x509 -noout -in <cert_file> -dates
     ```

   - If you encounter an error that some third_party modules are not checked out correctly, such as

-    ```
+    ```output
     Could not find .../pytorch/third_party/pybind11/CMakeLists.txt
     ```

     remove any `submodule.*` settings in your local git config (`.git/config` of your pytorch repo) and try again.
-* If you're a Windows contributor, please check out [Best Practices](https://github.com/pytorch/pytorch/wiki/Best-Practices-to-Edit-and-Compile-Pytorch-Source-Code-On-Windows).
+- If you're a Windows contributor, please check out [Best Practices](https://github.com/pytorch/pytorch/wiki/Best-Practices-to-Edit-and-Compile-Pytorch-Source-Code-On-Windows).
-* For help with any part of the contributing process, please don’t hesitate to utilize our Zoom office hours!
+- For help with any part of the contributing process, please don’t hesitate to utilize our Zoom office hours!
 See details [here](https://github.com/pytorch/pytorch/wiki/Dev-Infra-Office-Hours)

 ## Nightly Checkout & Pull